assmaabelcaid/Todo_Tracker/Readme.md

 ## Note:

-Note: This is a basic CLI App and can be extended with more features or implemented with a Graphic User Interface.
+Note: This is a basic CLI App and it's giving purr.